Merging Multigrid Optimization with SESOP: Convergence factor analysis of SESOP-TG- TEXT for quadratic problems

-The upshot of our analysis thus far is that we should aim to minimize $\kappa$, the condition number of $\mW_\alpha$.
-In certain cases, particularly when $\mA$ is a circulant matrix (typically the discretization of an elliptic PDE with constant coefficients on a rectangular or infinite domain), this can be done by means of Fourier analysis { and we will explain this concern more in \cref{sec:subsub:optCondPractice}}.
-Here we begin with a more general discussion to gain insights into this matter.
-We consider the case of Galerkin coarsening, $\mA_H = (\mI_H^h)^\mathcal T \mA \mI_H^h$ and no preconditioning, i.e., $\mPhi = \mI$.
-Following ideas of \cite{falgout2005two}, we assume that the columns of the prolongation matrix $\mI_H^h$ are comprised of a subset of the eigenvectors of $\mA$.
+The previous analysis indicates that we should aim to minimize $\kappa$, the condition number of $\mA_\alpha$.
+In certain cases, particularly when $\mA$ is a circulant matrix (typically the discretization of an elliptic PDE with constant coefficients on a rectangular or infinite domain), this can be done by means of Fourier analysis \cite{wienands2004practical}, as discussed in \Cref{sec:sub:optCondPractice}.
+Here, we begin with a more general discussion to gain insight into this matter.
+We consider the case of Galerkin coarsening, $\mA_H = (\mI_H^h)^\mathcal T \mA \mI_H^h$, and $\mathcal{\mP} = \mI$.
+Guided by \cite{falgout2005two}, we consider the case where the columns of the prolongation matrix $\mI_H^h$ are comprised of a subset of the eigenvectors of $\mA$.

-\begin{lemma} Let $\eta_i$, $i = 1, \ldots , N,$ denote the eigenvalues of $\mA$, and let $\vw_i$ denote the corresponding eigenvectors.
+\begin{lemma} Let $\{a_i,\va_i\}$, $i = 1, \ldots , N,$ denote the eigenvalues and eigenvectors of $\mA$.
 Assume that the columns of the prolongation matrix $\mI_H^h$ are comprised of a subset of the eigenectors of $\mA$, and denote by $\mathcal R (\mI_H^h)$ the range of the prolongation, that is, the subspace spanned by the columns of $\mI_H^h$.
 Denote